banny99/School-forum/README.md

 - [x]  As a user, I want to comment on a post, in case I know the answer to it or want to extend the question.
 - [x]  As a user, I want to modify a post, in case I want to add something to it or I made a mistake.
 - [x]  As a user, I want to search through posts and comments, in order to find something specific that I'm looking for.
-- [x]  As a user, I want to sort my search results, based on different criteria (subforum, time, upvotes, etc.) , in order to have a narrower pool of results.
 - [x]  As a user, I would like to log in for the purpose of accessing the application.
 - [x]  As a user, I want to be able to report posts , if I find them in violation of the posting rules.
 - [x]  As a user, I want to save a post, in case I need the information later.